Child Trust Fund guide

 No. The withdrawal of the scheme doesn’t affect existing CTF accounts.
 Only the child can withdraw the money and only when they reach 18 years old.
 You can, however, transfer to another CTF or Junior ISAs.
 We don't offer Junior ISAs right now, but a guide is available for your information.

-This account will continue to operate as normal.
+This account will continue to operate as normal.1

-You, along with family and friends, may still contribute up to a combined total of £4,128 per annum into your child’s account.
-The subscription limit will rise in line with CPI (Consumer Price Index) and from 6 April 2018 the new limit will be £4,260 per annum.
+You, along with family and friends, may still contribute up to a combined total of £4,260 per annum into your child’s account.
 CTF years run from birthday to birthday (and not in line with tax years), therefore top ups can be made from now until the day before the child's next birthday.
 If the annual limit is not fully utilised it is not possible to carry over any unused amount into the following year.
 Remember, any money paid into the account belongs to the child.
 Only they will be able to access it, and only when they are aged 18.
 Top up now.

 Annual statements are no longer issued unless a top up has been made within a contribution year.
 Statements will be issued on a child’s 11th and 15th birthday irrespective of top ups.
 You can still track and manage your child’s account online using the OneFamily Online Account Management secure portal.